 In America, we honor people not for what they are but for what they do.
 That’s why we do not treat the office of the presidency like other countries treat their monarchies.
 We are a country in which the president is a servant of the people and has only those powers that we agree in writing to allow him to have.
 As our founding document, the Declaration of Independence, declared to the world, “Governments are instituted among men deriving their just powers from the consent of the governed.”

 So, we do not celebrate all of the men who have served as president.
 Indeed, not all of those men are deserving of such adulation.
 Do we really wish to honor those presidents who disgraced their office, like Warren Harding, Richard Nixon, and Bill Clinton?
-Do we really wish to honor those presidents who served honorably but incompetently, like James Buchanan, Jimmy Carter, and Barack Obama?
+Do we really wish to honor those presidents who served honorably but incompetently, like James Buchanan and Jimmy Carter?
 Do we really wish to honor President William Henry Harrison, who was so vain that he delivered the longest inaugural address in history outdoors in the middle of a snow storm and then died of pneumonia a month later?
 Would we really place Martin Luther King, Jr. ahead of George Washington in the pantheon of American heroes by giving Dr. King his own holiday but grouping Washington in with Franklin Pierce and Chester Arthur on “Presidents Day?”

 No, on this day, we honor one specific man: George Washington.
 And we honor him not because he was a president, or even because he was our first president, but because he was the indispensable Founding Father whose leadership gave us our independence and whose principled humility secured our democracy.
 To put it bluntly, if there had been no George Washington, there would be no United States of America.